BasurmanArtur/100-days-of-code/log.md

 Today I explored the dataset and did some initial cleaning.
 In this project, I'm going to learn more about the Folium library!

 **Thoughts**: I'm ready to a new experience.

+### Day 72: May 17, 2020

+**Today's Progress**: Today I cleaned the rest of the columns and tomorrow I will start the data analyses.

+**Thoughts**: Who knows what surprising results are awaiting me?